 - (ii) early preparation of contingency plans for water supply for water boards,

 - (iii) lobby for inclusion of the contingency budget in the national budget, and

 - (iv) review of contingency plans once the seasonal forecast is released.
-The main objective of this component is to carry out drought risk assessment and develop contingency plan that identifies in a sequenced way, actions that can be taken at pre-defined time periods as drought is unfolding.
+The main objective of this component was to carry out drought risk assessment and develop a contingency plan.

 - Component 3: building capacity of civil protection committees.
-This component supports establishing and building capacity of district and community civil protection committees in selected districts which are affected by drought and floods.
+This component supported establishing and building capacity of district and community civil protection committees in selected districts which are affected by drought and floods.
 This component is financing activities to build the capacities of civil protection committees to implement activities that contribute to preparedness of the communities.

 Partnership and Coordination

-The World Bank is supporting the project's implementation.
-The key government counterpart of the project is the Department of Disaster Management Affairs.
-Other counterparts include the Department of Climate Change and Meteorological Services, the Department of Water Resources, the Department of Irrigation and the Department of Land Resources, and the Ministry of Local Government and Rural Development.
+The World Bank supported the project's implementation together with key government counterparts within the Department of Disaster Management Affairs.
+Other counterparts included the Department of Climate Change and Meteorological Services, the Department of Water Resources, the Department of Irrigation and the Department of Land Resources, and the Ministry of Local Government and Rural Development.